-Every morning when I drive to work, I hear them now, adverts for Black Friday, mixed in with the first Christmassly chimes!
+Every morning when I drive to work, I hear them now, adverts for Black Friday, mixed in with the first Christmassly chimes.
+It’s time for my gifts for travellers post!
 My mother decided to spend Christmas in Spain and is heading off, which gets me thinking about seasonal gifts, especially gifts for travellers in my life.
 There are tons of gifts for travellers style guides out there already, I won’t lie to you, but this one is different.

 Of course it is.
 Otherwise I wouldn’t bother, right?

-Do we need another gift guide for travellers now?
+Do we need another guide with gifts for travellers now?

 Firstly, I have seen enough neck pillows, power banks or water bottles.
 If I needed one of these, I would have bought one already.
 I would run a mile of given a globe or a scratch map of the world – seriously, friends, does anyone buy these for real?
 And I wonder how many of the gift guide authors have actually bought and use the things they recommend?
 Well.
 I have.
-And while I have affiliate links to Amazon in this post, you can buy everything elsewhere online and in an actual bricks and mortar shop.
-Some of these gifts you cannot buy on Amazon at all but elsewhere online.
 These are all things that don’t scream “Traveeel!” when you see them but are really useful.

 So, without fail, lets join the annual gifts for travellers round-up!
 These are all things that I have either bought myself or given as gifts.
 Most of them cost under 1oo Euro, with most in the 20-40 Euro range.

 I didn’t bother with a rehash of last years gift guide, which was focused on quality sustainable products made in Germany.
 If you want something staunchly and solidly German, feel free to visit my Sustainable and Stylish German Gift Guide!

 A Freitag bag and document pouch